Legion-Team/legion-protocol-contracts/docs/src/src/interfaces/ILegionSealedBidAuctionSale.sol/interface.ILegionSealedBidAuctionSale.md

 ### invest

-Pledge capital to the sealed bid auction.
+Invest capital to the sealed bid auction.

 ```solidity